oracle-livelabs/apex/crm-apexlang/3-prepare-inputs-and-generate-metadata/images/4-deploy-configure-and-customize-application.md

 You begin by preparing the APEX environment, including registering the schema for RESTful Services.
 Next, you import the generated blueprint file into the workspace.
 The APEX parser then deterministically converts this blueprint into an APEX application and installs it in your workspace.

 After installation, you configure access by assigning roles using User Access Control.
-Finally, you launch the application and explore different pages.
+Finally, you launch the application and explore the functionality.

 Estimated Time: 20 minutes